 Keiko I. McDonald

-Keiko I. McDonald was a professor in the Department of East Asian Languages and Literatures, taught Japanese cinema, literature, culture and language courses at Pitt for more than 30 years.
+Keiko I. McDonald was a professor of Japanese cinema, literature, culture, and the Japanese language for more than thirty years.
 She was a popular teacher and a renowned scholar in her field, lecturing extensively both here and abroad.
-She published several books, including “Reading a Japanese Film,” which was selected by Choice magazine as an Outstanding Academic Title in 2006, as well as scores of scholarly articles and book chapters.
-At the time of her death she had been working on a book on Japanese women directors.
-She passed away on September 14, 2008.
+She published several books, including Reading a Japanese Film, which was selected by Choice magazine as an Outstanding Academic Title in 2006, as well as scores of scholarly articles and book chapters.
+At the time of her death in the fall of 2008, she had been working on a book on Japanese women directors.

-In 1974-75, she served as a visiting assistant professor at the University of Texas-Austin before joining the Pitt faculty in 1975 as assistant professor.
+In 1974-75, she served as a visiting assistant professor at the University of Texas, Austin before joining the Pitt faculty in 1975 as assistant professor.
 In 1981, McDonald was promoted to associate professor and was named professor in 1992.
 During her Pitt career, she received three Fulbright Research Fellowships and a National Endowment for the Humanities summer research award.
 She also won the David and Tina Bellet Arts and Sciences Teaching Excellence Award in 2002.

-Professor Wang passed away peacefully in his sleep on October 27, 2016 at age 103.
+Professor Wang passed away peacefully on October 27, 2016 at age 103.